Regional Council of Hauts-de-France

-The Regional Council of Hauts-de-France (French: Conseil régional des Hauts-de-France) is the deliberative assembly of the Hauts-de-France region in Northern France.
+The Regional Council of Hauts-de-France (French: Conseil régional des Hauts-de-France; Picard: Consièl régional d'chés Heuts-d'Franche) is the deliberative assembly of the Hauts-de-France region in Northern France.

 It was named Regional Council of Nord-Pas-de-Calais-Picardie before the vote of the regional councillors on 14 March 2016 on the name of the new region, after public consultation.
 This new name had however to be confirmed by the Government of France and Conseil d'État by the decree of 28 September 2016.
 Since 4 January 2016, the body has been presided over by Xavier Bertrand.

 History

 The Regional Council of Hauts-de-France, created by the law on the delimitation of regions, regional and departmental elections and modifying the electoral calendar of 16 January 2015 with effect from 1 January 2016, is the result of the merger of Nord-Pas-de-Calais and Picardie, which respectively comprised 113 and 57 elected representatives (170 cumulated regional councillors).

 Lille is the prefecture of the new region of Hauts-de-France.
 This choice was made final by a decree issued by the Conseil d'État on 28 September 2016, with Xavier Bertrand, chairman of the board having decided during the campaign to have Lille designated as the final regional capital.
 Regional deliberative bodies sit: